Esmé Cecil Wingfield-Stratford: Life

 Wingfield-Stratford was born in 1882, the elder son of Brigadier-General Cecil Wingfield-Stratford (a descendant of the ancient Stratford Family) and his wife, Rosalind Isabel, daughter of the Revd Hon.
 Edward Vesey Bligh and Lady Isabel Bligh.
 Unhappy at Eton College (1893–1900), it was at King's College, Cambridge where he really developed, matriculating in 1900.
 This was followed by a research studentship at the London School of Economics.
 His work at the LSE on what became the first volume of his History of British Patriotism (1913) led to his election in 1907 to a fellowship at King's College, Cambridge, which he retained until 1913.
 In the same year he was awarded the degree of DScEcon by the University of London.

-After war service in India, Wingfield-Stratford sought no further academic advancement, instead settling down (thanks to an independent income) to a very productive life as historian and author, dividing his time between his rural home at Berkhamsted and London, where he could follow his many interests in the theatre, music and the arts.
-He also developed a taste for foreign travel.
+After war service in India, Wingfield-Stratford sought no further academic advancement.
+With an independent income, he was a historian and author, dividing his time between his rural home at Berkhamsted and London.
+He also travelled abroad.
 He married Barbara Elizabeth Errington on 30 December 1915 (daughter of Lieutenant-Colonel H. L. Errington and the Hon.
 Mrs Errington), and on 9 November 1916 had a daughter, Roshnara Barbara Wingfield-Stratford.